reown-com/appkit/.changeset/five-spoons-burn.md

 '@reown/appkit-wallet': patch
 ---

-Refactored token balance error handling
+Refactored token balance error handling to improve error messages and ensure token balances are only fetched once if they fail.